getvictor/website/content/posts/http-message-signatures/index.md

 Ask yourself these questions:

-**Do you care if the request gets modified in transit?** If a proxy or intermediary changes the request body or headers between the client and your application server, would that be a security problem?
-API keys and JWTs don't protect against this.
-Message signatures do.
+**How easy is it for someone modify the message between your client and server?** And if it happens, how big of a security problem is it?

 **Do you need to verify requests at the application server?** If your load balancer terminates TLS, can your application trust that the request actually came from the authenticated client?
 Or could something between the load balancer and